kumar935/jarvis/README.md

 - Create a new json file inside the `simpleFlows` folder in the project and paste it.
 - To re run this flow run this command `yarn run simpleFlow {nameOfJsonFile}`

-> There is already a saved flow for the bootstrap form you can simple run it using yarn run simpleFlow bootstrapEx.
+> There is already a saved flow for the bootstrap form you can simple run it using `yarn run simpleFlow bootstrapEx`.

 ### Prerequisites